Gongdai/REST_API_with_Markdown/New or Deleted API Requirements/Get Device Raw Data API.md

 # Get Device Data API

 ## ***GET*** /V1/CMDB/Devices/DeviceRawData{?hostname}&{?IP}&{?tableName}&{?command}
 Call this API to get the raw data for specified devices by device hostname or mgmIp.
+Currently we only support the data from current baseline.

 ## Detail Information